one0x/api/README.md

 #### SOLUTION

-Peerbuds is a self-governed decentralised protocol that quantifies and keeps an anonymous track of every knowledge exchange using blockchain, the same technology that powers bitcoin.
+one0x is a self-governed decentralised framework that quantifies and keeps an anonymous track of every knowledge exchange using blockchain, the same technology that powers bitcoin.

 This knowledge is recorded in units called Gyan, the new standard unit of knowledge which is equal to at least an hour of learning in any topic.